PantheonTechnologies/OpenDaylight-Openflow-App/README.md

 After running grunt you can access OFM standalone app via web browser typing URL http://localhost:9000.

 ###NGINX installation
-To avoid CORS policy violation is need to install NGINX
+NGINX is used to serve as a proxy server towards OFM application and ODL/lighty RESTCONF interface
 ```
 sudo apt install nginx
 ```